spacetelescope/romancal/docs/roman/associations/overview.rst

 science exposures enter the calibration pipeline.

-The pipeline consists of the ELP (Exposure Level Processing) and the HLP (High Level Processing) which together comprise three levels of data generation and processing:
+The pipeline consists of the ELP (Exposure Level Processing) and the Mosaic Level Processing which together comprise three levels of data generation and processing:
 Level 1, Level 2, and Level 3.
 Level 1 data consist of uncalibrated individual exposures, containing raw pixel information, formatted into the shape of the detectors.
 Level 2 data have been  processed to correct for instrument artifacts and